African-American hair transplant in Miami

 In spite of the challenges, patients can enjoy several benefits when undergoing African-American hair transplant in Miami such as better coverage, less donor hair required, and the after surgery redness will be less visible and wear off much faster.

 Contact an African-American hair transplant surgeon

 If you are looking for African American hair transplant surgeons skilled in both the FUE and FUT technique, look no further than Care4Hair.
-You can schedule your initial consultation with Dr. Pascual today.
+You can schedule your initial consultation with Dr. Valladares today.

 Some factors such as the patient aesthetic goals, and density of donor hair, are essential to achieving the desired results.
 The best candidates are patients with dense hair in the donor area with limited balding regions and mild scarring.
 Men without shaving bumps usually have a higher success rate when undergoing black men hair restoration surgery since the transplanted hair is not damaged as it grows.

 During your initial African American hair restoration consultation at Care4Hair, you will be able to discuss your goals with Dr. Valladares.
 He will assess your hair loss patterns and suggest the best course of action that will meet your aesthetic goals.
 You can ask questions and express any concerns you may have.
 If you are worried about the possible outcome, make sure to take a look at our African American hairline restoration before and after pictures to see the natural results you can reach.

 Options for Ethnic and African-American hair transplant in Miami (FUE and FUT)